johnwilldonicely/LDAS/README.md

 ################################################################################
 # INSTALLATION

-1. Download the installation script, make it executable, and run
+1. Download the installation script:

  	$ wget https://raw.github.com/johnwilldonicely/LDAS/master/xs-progsetup

+2. Make the script executable:

 	$ chmod a+x xs-progsetup

-2. Run the setup script in install mode
+2. Run the setup script in install mode.

+- to install for only the current user (in /home/[user]/bin):
+	$ ./xs-progsetup install --scope local

+- to install for all users (in /opt/LDAS/):
 	$ ./xs-progsetup install --scope global